rafachaves/hello-world/README.md

 # hello-world

-hello-world project
+## hello-world project

+### First project on GitHub

-Learning how to use Git.
-That's it.
+The aim of this file was to learn how to use

-Write something new to merged later on.
+*Headings

+and

+*Bullet points